-La Toya Jackson Net Worth: La Toya Jackson is an American singer, songwriter, author, actress, and television personality who has a net worth of $4 million dollars.
+La Toya Jackson is an American singer, songwriter, author, actress, and television personality who has a net worth of $1 million.
 La Toya is a member of the famed Jackson family, along with siblings Michael, Janet, Tito, and Jermaine.
 She has released nine studio albums, including her 1980 self-titled debut, 1990's "Bad Girl," and 1995's "Stop in the Name of Love," and an EP, 2011's "Starting Over."

 She posed for "Playboy" in 1989 and 1991 and accused her father of physical and sexual abuse in her 1991 autobiography, "La Toya: Growing Up in the Jackson Family."
 La Toya was estranged from her family for years but reconnected with them after brother Randy helped her escape her controlling and abusive husband, Jack Gordon.
 Jackson has been a contestant on the reality shows "Celebrity Big Brother" (2009), "Celebrity Apprentice" (2011), and "All-Star Celebrity Apprentice" (2013), and she had her own reality show, "Life With La Toya," on the Oprah Winfrey Network from 2013 to 2014.